smitdoshi/Scan-Play-Android-Application/README.md

 This project is a copyright product.

-## Thanks to ZXing for the Contribution.
+And special thanks to Zxing for developing Bar Code Scanner.